Election won, mayor heads off to the rugby

-Taupō District mayor David Trewavas has been returned for a fourth term in today's local body elections, with a progress result of 5215 votes.
+Taupō District Mayor David Trewavas has been returned for a fourth term in the local body elections, with a progress result of 5215 votes.

-With about 90 per cent of votes counted, Trewavas said he is overwhelmed to be re-elected.
+With about 90 per cent of votes counted on Saturday, Trewavas said he was overwhelmed to be re-elected.

 He was also just heading out the door to watch King Country take on North Otago at Owen Delany Park as results were announced.

-"It's an honour to be selected to once again represent our beautiful district.
+"It's an honour to be selected to once again represent our beautiful district," Trewavas said.

 Trewavas said there were positive signs ahead for the region's main industries such as energy and farming, and tourism was also bouncing back strongly from Covid-19.

-The other two mayoral candidates, Christine Rankin and Sean Wakelin, are currently on 3782 and 926 votes respectively.
+The other two mayoral candidates, Christine Rankin and Sean Wakelin, were on 3782 and 926 votes respectively.

-The results do not include some special votes and votes returned today, as they are still in transit to the processing centre.
+The results do not include some special votes and votes returned on Saturday, as they were still in transit to the processing centre.

 The seven successful candidates for the Taupō ward are: Christine Rankin, Yvonne Westerman, Kevin Taylor, Anna Park, John Williamson, Rachel Shepherd and Duncan Campbell.